terascope/teraslice/docs/packages/data-access-plugin/overview.md

   namespace: 'test_teraserver'
   # the connection name
   connection: 'default'
-  # [DEVELOPMENT] Enabling this flag will cause a SUPERADMIN user to be created when this plugin is initialzed and there are no other users.
+  # Enabling this flag will cause a SUPERADMIN user to be created when this plugin is initialized and there are no other users.
 The SUPERADMIN's credentials are (username: admin, password: admin).
 Make sure to only run one worker when using this mode.
+Remember to change the auto-created user\'s password since the default is secure.
   bootstrap_mode: true
 teraserver:
   plugins: